 This article first appeared in The Cape Times South Africa on 24 May 2017

-Last weekend, I was privileged to be able to attend the annual cedar tree planting event at Heuningvlei in the Cederberg Mountains.
+Earlier this year I experienced a new part of this glorious region, the Bushmans Kloof Wilderness Reserve.
+I wrote the article below after attending the annual cedar tree planting event at Heuningvlei in the Cederberg Mountains.
 The event, hosted by the local community, Bushmans Kloof Wilderness Reserve & Wellness Retreat and CapeNature, is one of the most highly anticipated conservation events in the Western Cape.

 Meeting at Heuningvlei and planting cedar seeds

 The crowd first gathered at the Backpackers Lodge in the rural hamlet of Heuningvlei where Michael Tollman, a Director of Bushmans Kloof welcomed guests, saying “we are proud and honoured to be part of this event, to be able to witness its impact on children and to make an indelible mark on conservation in the Cederberg”.
 Dozens of children sowed cedar tree seeds into rows of punnets before taking up their spades and jumping into the waiting convoy of 4×4’s transporting people through the Pakhuis Pass to the designated planting grove, a carefully selected rocky area and natural fire exclusion zone.
 CapeNature’s Executive Director Gail Cleaver-Christie and her team met the volunteers, explained the process, and handed out 200 saplings to almost 300 eco enthusiasts of all ages.